 Now you can upload those elements one at a time to Facebook for a seamless video in your story.

-Hyperlapse is a timelapse app from Instagram that is available for iOS users only.
+Hyperlapse is a timelapse app from Instagram available for iOS users only.
 It will speed up your videos for humour or to represent time passing.

 If you are an Android user you may have a timelapse option built into your camera or you can use Hyperlapse form Microsoft to get the same effect.